Greevee/DashBoard/README.md

 ####How to Start
  - Just unzip the file, copy the files to desired location and launch the GamerDashBoard.exe
- - click on the systray item to see further instrcutions
+ - click on the systray icon to see further instrcutions, everything is explained there

 ##Screenshots